 Learn something new every day More Info... by email

 Renal parenchymal disease includes maladies that damage the outermost internal region of the kidney where filtration and urine formation occur.
-Autoimmune disorders, medical conditions, or obstructions may all contribute to renal parenchymal disease.
+Autoimmune disorders, medical conditions, or obstructions may all contribute to this disease.
 Lupus, bacterial infections, diabetes and high blood pressure, along with kidney stones can traumatize delicate tissue, causing scarring and possibly leading to eventual kidney failure.
 Managing systemic disease processes, however, may prevent kidney damage and failure from occurring.

 Millions of nephrons lie within the renal parenchymal area of each kidney.
 The nephrons contain arterioles, or small blood vessels, known as glomeruli, that are surrounded by tubules.
 The glomeruli receive oxygen rich blood that contain excess electrolytes, salts, and water and transport the unnecessary blood products and water to the renal tubules.
 The tubules pass through the renal medulla, or the center of the kidney, into another system of tubules that combine and empty into the ureter.

 Studies estimate that up to 50% of patients diagnosed with lupus erythematosus experience a renal parenchymal disease known as lupus nephritis.
 Lupus causes abnormal antibody production in the body, and these malfunctioning antibodies attack healthy cells, including those within the nephrons.
 The kidney's normal filtering processes are diminished when cell damage in the parenchymal tissue occurs.
 The disease might also produce inflammation of the kidney, adding pressure to damaged glomeruli.